Are you planning to take your First Solo Trip? We’re here to help you with Safe Solo Traveling Tips for Women, which you can consider before you pack!

 If you land up in a situation where someone is trying to make eye contact and is making you uncomfortable, you can always keep your eyes downwards and keep walking, but not in a shady manner.

 Don’t smoke or drink too much while you are traveling especially as a woman.
-While you might end up meeting great people and would want to hang out with, it’s always safe to get back to your hostel, or hotel room and then set up an activity like this.
+While you might end up meeting great people and would want to hang out with them, it’s always safe to get back to your hostel, or hotel room and then set up an activity like this.

 The thing is, that you lose awareness and inhibitions which increases the chance of getting robbed, losing passwords, and getting coned become much easier.

 Make sure you get your Travel Insurance sorted.
 There is an old saying that says if you can not afford travel insurance, you can’t afford Travel.

 Traveling solo in an unknown place can sometimes land with many adversities which Travel Insurance can surely help with.